 Any improvements or modifications to the existing landscape require the approval of the DC.
-Landscape designs should be simple rather than complex, natural in appearance, and free of artificial appearing geometric patterns, such as evenly spaced, straight rows of trees or shrubs along driveways or property lines.
-A detailed landscape plan identifying plant materials and locations of both proposed and existing vegetation must be submitted for review and approval.
+Landscape designs should be simple rather than complex, natural in appearance, and free of artificial appearing geometric patterns, such as evenly spaced,

 9.1.1 Relation to Site The design of the landscape for individual homes must be consistent and blend with the landscape character of the site and the adjacent Commons.
-Landscape planting, even in limited quantities, can help achieve a visual connection between the building and the site.
+Landscape

-9.1.2 Plant Selection Variety in plant selection and size can maintain the visual diversity present in the natural landscape.
-A diverse pattern rather than a monoculture leads to a healthier and more successful landscape design.
+9.1.2 Plant Selection Variety in plant selection and size can maintain the visual diversity present in the natural land-